LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

         - Each letter is worth 1 point.
         - A function with a ``word`` parameter that returns a score.
       * - Bonus Vowels
-        - Vowels are 3 pts, consonants are 1pt.
+        - Vowels are 3 pts, consonants are 1 pt.
         - A function with a ``word`` parameter that returns a score based on the number of vowels and consonants.